So, a German friend, Lina, told me a story recently. I just can't seem to get it out of my head.

 Finally, Lina suggested, “What would be best is if Robin and this officer could have talked about what was going on, don’t you think?
 I feel as if a valuable lesson could have been learned.”
 Khirad nodded in agreement.

 Subtleties Not to be Lost

 Without doubt, this was a subtle, nuanced situation.
-But it reveals how easily it can be to navigate cultural waters.
-It demonstrates how what is the respectful action differs – sometimes 180 degrees – depending upon the cultural backgrounds, and the cultural contexts.
-And how much we need to better understand others.
+But it reveals how easily it can be to navigate cultural waters and an age charged with gender issues of all kinds.
+It demonstrates how the respectful action on one culture differs – sometimes 180 degrees – from the respectful action in another.
+Context matters.
+And so does how much we need to better understand others.